-1) If you can create a study guide for it, it's probably about information.
-Stop it.
-Study guides that state what to prepare for (you'll be asked to compare/contrast two works we've read this term) are the rare exception to this rule.
+1. If you can create a study guide for it, it's probably about information.
+Study guides that state what to prepare for (you'll be asked to compare/ contrast two works we've read this term) are the rare acceptable exception to this rule.
 Minimize informational activities.
 Facts do need to be known.
-Use small passing quizzes or tests during an odd week in October to get these things out of the way.
-They are grist for the mill.
-And a mill can't work without grist.
+Use small passing tests during an odd week in October to get these things out of the way.
+They are grist for the mill-and a mill can't work without grist.
 Periodic quizzes and small tests can ensure that the facts are acquired.
 Don't put emphasis here.
-Use the facts in logical or rhetorical level activities.

-2) Do not have a special finals week schedule.
-By this, I mean classes are spread between 3-5 days to allow each class to have a longer time for testing, and only a few tests per day.
-And, review days are added in the days or weeks prior so that 'new material won't be covered.' (hear the materialistic modern educator in the term!)
+2. Do not have a special finals week schedule.
+By this, I mean classes are spread between

+3-5 days to allow each class to have a longer time for testing, and only a few tests per day.
+And, review days are added in the days or weeks prior so that 'new material won't be covered' (hear the materialistic modern educator in the term!).
 It's possible to have some variation of a creative finals week in a classical style.
-But, beware that gravity always pulls toward the contemporary vision of finals-information based and deadly to true education.
+But, beware that gravity always pulls toward what we know.
 I recommend not even going there.
 It just begs for backsliding into informational testing.

 Weeks like this do at least three negative things.
-First, they build into the culture of the school a signal that students need to be about gathering information all semester long.
-After all, all the information will be restated in the review and then they will be cumulatively tested.
+Firstly, they build into the culture of the school a signal that students need to be about gathering information all semester long.
+After all, all the information will be restated in the review and then they will be comprehensively tested.
 Secondly, teachers gravitate toward informational testing.
 When you give a 2 hour test just days before the end of the term, it has to be graded- so teachers use informational questions (multiple choice, short answer, etc.) so they can grade them before grades are due.
 Teachers also feel the pressure to make the tests less subjective.
 If the student writes a paper in class, the teacher has to justify a subjective grade to parents- one that typically makes up a large part of the grade.
-If they ask for a list of the 50 states, and get 40 of them right, the student obviously got a 80% on the test.
+If they ask for a list of the 50 states, and get 48 of them right, the student obviously got a 96% on the test.
 This is easier to justify.
-I once had a parent insist that it was unreasonable to expect a student know a complete set of instructions for preparing a piece of equipment because 'every test let's you pass with 70%', as though that were a law written in stone.
-Of course, with this piece of equipment, 70% of the instructions got you nothing.

-Third, students stress out.
+Thirdly, students stress out.
 Now stress can be a good thing.
 Stress before the big game or band competition often drives students to perform.
 Stress before senior thesis defense is expected and drives excellence.
-But stress about "information retention" changes the learning process from one of wonder and engagement to one of dread and fear of memorization.
+But stress about "information retention" changes the learning process from one of wonder and engagement to one of dread and fear.
 Information becomes king.
 And what message does it send?
 Information transfer is important because we even have review days and finals.